Last updated: April 21, 2026

 - Chia seeds

-👉 Download the full printable IBS Snack Guide PDF
+👉 Download the IBS Snack Guide (free PDF)

 Why I Made This Printable (ADHD-Friendly Tools)